-- The Appeals Committee Consider and determine appeals referred from the Audit Committee in relation to the Members Code of Conduct.
-To consider whether to assent to applications for specific licences as may be referred to the Committee by the Health and Safety Executive or the Chief Fire Officer. - The Appointments Committee To consider and determine for appointment to the posts and offices of the Chief Fire Officer, Deputy Chief Fire Officer, Director of Finance & Procurement (Treasurer), Monitoring Officer and any other posts referred to the committee for consideration.

-- Member Development & Engagement Group To promote the continuous development of Members of the Authority and consider proposals and options for arrangements in respect of Members' training and development - Local Pension Board (Firefighters' Pension Scheme(s)) To assist the Authority in its role as 'Scheme Manager' for the Firefighters' Pension Scheme(s), as required by the Pension Scheme (Amendment) (Governance) Regulations 2015 Regulation 4A.
+- The Appeals Committee To consider and determine appeals referred from the Audit Committee in relation to the Members Code of Conduct.
+Consider and, if appropriate, determine any other matters which may be referred to the Committee by the Authority, or any committee.
+In making decisions to have full regard to the Authority's public equality duties and its duties under Health and Safety and Environmental and other legislation. - The Appointments Committee To consider and determine for appointment to the posts and offices of the Chief Fire Officer, Deputy Chief Fire Officer, Director of Finance & Procurement (Treasurer), Monitoring Officer and any other posts referred to the committee for consideration. - Member Development & Engagement Group To promote the continuous development of Members of the Authority and consider proposals and options for arrangements in respect of Members' training and development. - Local Pension Board (Firefighters' Pension Scheme(s)) To assist the Authority in its role as 'Scheme Manager' for the Firefighters' Pension Scheme(s), as required by the Pension Scheme (Amendment) (Governance) Regulations 2015 Regulation 4A.